z-open-data/ims-performance-analyzer-elastic/imspa-docker-elastic/readme.md

 Download and install Docker for your platform.

-Execute bash script to copy all necessary objects to coresponding folders:
+Execute `copy_objects.sh` script to copy all necessary objects to coresponding folders:

 ```sh
 bash copy_objects.sh